jasongitmail/super-sitemap/README.md

 });
 ```

-## Querying your database for param values
+## Tip: Querying your database for param values using SQL

 As a helpful tip, below are a few examples demonstrating how to query an SQL
 database to obtain data to provide as `paramValues` for your routes: